itsjustwhitee/itsjustwhitee.github.io/README.md

 # Personal Website — Internal Documentation

-A static personal website hosted on **GitHub Pages**, structured as a multi-page site with a shared design system.
+A static personal website hosted on **GitHub Pages** with Cloudflare as CDN and DNS provider.
 No build tools, no frameworks — just vanilla HTML, CSS, and JavaScript.

 ---